 Even if an injured individual caused the accident through negligent action, he or she may be able to receive some compensation for the injury itself.

 If the person in the accident’s degree of fault is higher than the other party’s, that person can only receive a limited amount of compensation.

 Not practiced in many states, contributory negligence can allow a defendant to deny fault entirely if he or she can prove that the accident was caused by the plaintiff’s negligence.
 In other words, if the person injured in the accident played any part (however minor) in causing the accident, that person may not be entitled to any compensation whatsoever.

 Discuss Your Legal Options with a Car Accident Lawyer

 Determining fault can be a pretty tricky business and it is very important that you gather as much information as possible during the initial stages of the accident claim.
 You should also watch what you say and what you sign, as insurance companies and other agents will definitely try to find any way to limit your possible compensation.

-Attorney Robert White and his team have represented numerous car accident victims.
+Attorney Robert White and his team have represented numerous car individuals injured in car accidents that weren’t their fault.
 We understand all too well just how harsh the legal system can be.
 There is therefore no reason why you ever have to feel overwhelmed.
 By reaching out to a representative, you can easily learn more about the legal process and what you need to do to get the ball rolling.